gagan-bansal/munia/README.md

 ```
 Output: `{"time":946684800000,"level":"info", "message":"log userId also", "hostname":"my-machine", "hostip":"127.0.0.1", "pid":123, "userId":"foo"}`

-Do not log process id, host name and host ip.
+Do not include process id, host name and host ip.
 Any of these can be set as false.
 ```javascript
 const log = munia({hostname: false, hostip: false, pid: false}) log.info('lean log')